Preseason Preparation: Intentional Archery Practice

 Arrow Trajectory Awareness

 A lot of our focus with archery practice is aimed directly at where our arrow hits on the target, and that’s vital.
-Knowing we’re going to hit exactly what we’re aiming at builds a ton of confidence.
+Knowing we’re going to hit exactly what we’re aiming at builds confidence.
 On the other hand, not a lot of focus is put in between us and the target.
-Our arrow trajectory can also play a vitally important role in whether that tag in our pocket gets notched.
-One experience in particular comes to mind.
+Our arrow trajectory can also play an important role in whether that tag in our pocket gets notched.
 I remember missing a bull because my arrow deflected off of a limb that was at a midpoint between the animal and me.
 That’s something that could have been avoided had I paid more attention to the trajectory of my arrow.

-Take the time to experiment with things like knowing how high your arrow is going to hit at 20 yards when aiming with your 40 yard pin.
-That’ll tell exactly how high your arrow is going to arc from 0-40 yards, and that’s a juicy piece of intel that could lead to a filled tag and not a busted branch.
+Take the time to experiment with things like knowing how high your arrow is going to hit at 20 yards when aiming with your 40-yard pin.
+That’ll tell you how high your arrow is going to arc from 0-40 yards, and that’s a juicy piece of intel that could lead to a filled tag instead of a busted branch.

 Image showing an arrow's upward and then downward trajectory.

-This is going to be easier to see with multi-pin sights than with single-pin sights.
-With multi-pins, you can literally see your trajectory in the sight window.
+Arrow trajectory is easier to see with multi-pin sights than with single-pin sights.
+With multi-pins, you can literally see the trajectory in the sight window.
 Pay attention to the pins above the pin you’re aiming with.
-For instance, if you’re aiming at 60 yards and you look up and notice your 30 yard pin sitting on a branch roughly 30 yards away, guess what?
+For instance, if you’re aiming at 60 yards and you look up and notice your 30-yard pin sitting on a branch roughly 30 yards away, guess what?
 Watch out, branch.
 The same level of thinking goes for the other yardages in between you and 60 as well.

 We are conditioned for comfort.
 Everything about our lives today revolves around it, and that can invade our archery game as well.
 It feels good to stand in the backyard at 20 yards with perfect form and let it rip on a calm day.
 Staying inside of your comfort zone, though, will only get you so far.